Want to visit Africa but are a bit worried about safety? Looking for the safest country in Africa to visit? Then this is it.

 2nd Most Safest Country In Africa – Botswana!

 Yes!
-Botswana is the 2nd safest country in Africa to visit and I’m very happy to say that it’s also one of the best places in Africa to visit and one of my favorites.
+Botswana is the 2nd safest country in Africa to visit and I’m very happy to say that it’s also one of the best places in Africa to visit and one of my favourites.

 The figures for it being the 2nd safest country in Africa are based on the global peace index (more about that further down the post) but I can tell you that after visiting Botswana 2 times now it feels safe when there as well.